Palmer Johnson • 2020 • 38.1m

 The specifications on board the beautifully built 125 ft / 38.1 m Palmer Johnson launched in 1992 and later refit in 2020 include full air conditioning as well as an extensive list of amenities and toys.

-While chartering in the West Coast United States the luxury super yacht KAORI and her crew of 6 will be sure to satisfy all of your needs and make sure you enjoy your experience.
+Whether you should choose to charter in the West Coast United States or Central America the luxury super yacht KAORI and her crew of 6 will be sure to satisfy all of your needs and make sure you enjoy your experience.

 Fishing gear - light